 By reconnecting rivers and removing barriers we will see a river environment that will support greater abundance and diversity of fish, invertebrates, bird and mammals.

 Through improving one of the major rivers within Lancashire’s unique landscape the project aims to also raise awareness of the river and its biodiversity.
 Plus, the enhanced blue space will benefit people as well as wildlife.

 What will OUR Douglas involve?

-The River Douglas can be found in Lancashire and Greater Manchester, flowing from the West Pennine moors at Winter Hill, past the urban centres of Horwich, Adlington and Wigan then northwards through largely agricultural areas and is joined by the River Tawd, south of Rufford and the River Yarrow north of Rufford.
-It meets the Ribble estuary north of Tarleton, near Preston and the waters then flow northwards towards the bathing waters of the Fylde Coast.
+The River Douglas is in Lancashire and Greater Manchester.
+Flowing from the West Pennine moors at Winter Hill, past the urban centres of Horwich, Adlington and Wigan then northwards through largely agricultural areas and is joined by the River Tawd, south of Rufford and the River Yarrow north of Rufford.
+It meets the Ribble estuary north of Tarleton, near Preston.
+The waters then flow northwards towards the bathing waters of the Fylde Coast.

-The project will deliver fish passes at 8 sites along the River Douglas with delivery spread across 2020, 2021, and 2022.
+The project will deliver fish passes at 8 sites along the River Douglas with delivery between 2020 and 2022.

 1. Gathurst weir

 The fish passes will reconnect 106 hectares of the River Douglas catchment.
 This will benefit all fish but allowing migratory fish such as sea trout and Atlantic salmon to reach as far as Horwich in the future.